 Ahh, Ashford, the remote Irish castle from your dreams.
 The property dates back to the 13th-century Anglo-Normans, and has been successively expanded and renovated over the centuries (you can take a tour that provides all the details), but it was perhaps most notably purchased and expanded by the Guinness family during the Victoria era.

-Luckily, there isn’t a drafty hallway or creaky pipe to be found here—thanks to a $50 million renovation by the current owners, the prestigious Red Carnation Hotels, Ashford has been recreated for a new century.
+Luckily, there isn’t a drafty hallway or creaky pipe to be found here—thanks to a 50 million Euro renovation by the current owners, the prestigious Red Carnation Hotels, Ashford has been recreated for a new century.
 Part of the renovation includes a beautiful spa for couples’ massages and a movie room that be reserved for private screenings.

 Make the journey to this West Coast gem and you’ll see why it’s long been a favorite for Hollywood elites and jet setters.
 Over the years, Ashford has hosted President Ronald Reagan, Senator Ted Kennedy, Princess Grace of Monaco, Brad Pitt, and numerous other film stars.